nipy/nilabels/CONTRIBUTE.md

-# Contributing to nilabel
+# Contributing to NiLabels

 Thank you for being there!

-Nilabel (ex LABelsToolkit) started as a python package containing a range of heterogeneous imaging tools to perform quick manipulations and measurement on segmentations from ipython or jupyter notebook.
+NiLabels (ex LABelsToolkit) started as a python package containing a range of heterogeneous imaging tools to perform quick manipulations and measurement on segmentations from ipython or jupyter notebook.
-Initially planned to support several projects undertook by the initial author, after some development and refactoring it is not intended to be part of the Nipy ecosystem, to provide the community with another hopefully helpful tool in neuroimaging research.
+Initially planned to support several projects undertook by the initial author, after some development and refactoring it is now intended to be part of the Nipy ecosystem, to provide the neuroimaging developer community with another tool.

 ## Code of Conduct